wdbm/abstraction/usage.md

 # run_archive.sh

 This is a regular archiving script (for Reddit, Twitter etc.).
-It can be run every 24 hours using the following procedure:
+It can be run every 24 hours using the following procedure, which is available using script `run_archive_loop_24_hours.sh`:

 ```Bash
 while true; do